CartoDB/Windshaft/README.md

 TODO
 -----
-* Allow postgis to be on any host (Allow grainstore options to be passed down)
-* Remove references to global from lib
 * remove all cartoDB references and split into separate lib
 * release npm
 * Make simple interface to test map and generate URL to use for your map.